MariaDimopoulou/PageRankAlgorithmFormula1/README.md

-# PageRankAlgorithmFormula1
+# PageRankAlgorithmFormula1 🏎️

 This project conducts analysis on Formula 1 race results, utilizing the PageRank algorithm to evaluate both drivers and teams based on their head-to-head performance throughout the season.

 ## Overview

-- The project is implemented in Python and relies on Pandas, NumPy, and network analysis techniques.
+- The project is implemented in Python and relies on Pandas, NumPy, and network analysis techniques.🔄
-- It includes functions for data retrieval, adjacency matrix creation, normalization, and PageRank calculation for both drivers and teams.
+- It includes functions for data retrieval, adjacency matrix creation, normalization, and PageRank calculation for both drivers and teams.🔄

 ## Dependencies